CompuTec/wms-docs/user-guide/transactions/pick-order/new-production-issue.md

 4. Choosing a Storage Unit or a Batch in the FIFO method is possible.
 You can skip this step by clicking the right arrow icon.

-  You can hide this form by using the related Custom Configuration [ADD LINK] option option.
+  You can hide this form by using [the related Custom Configuration ](./../../../administror-guide/custom-configuration/custom-configuration.md) option.

   ![FIFO](./media/FIFO2.png)